just-cmd-1909/SVCINJ_Fud_Gen/README.md

 # SVCHOST~INJECTOR 🚀

-**SVCINJ** is a powerful closed-source tool developed in C# by **ABOLHB** 🛠️.
+**SVCINJ** is a powerful closed-source tool developed in VB.NET by **ABOLHB** 🛠️.
 This tool enables users to bundle selected programs, making them self-inject into **svchost** so they appear at the top of the process manager.
 The program's path is completely hidden for added stealth.

 ---